Frequently Asked Questions

 QUESTION: Will my child be welcome?

 ANSWER: MacKillop celebrates the fact that we offer more places in Year 7 than any other secondary school in Canberra.
-More than forty per cent of our students belong to a faith tradition other than Catholic, over 30 primary schools are represented at MacKillop, and our low fee structure and significant financial support of families means that we are a genuinely inclusive community.
+Roughly 40% of our students belong to a faith tradition other than Catholic, over 30 primary schools are represented at MacKillop, and our low fee structure and significant financial support of families means that we are a genuinely inclusive community.

 QUESTION: Will there be a place for my child?